-At the heart of the General Services Department’s mission is building and maintaining the City properties that make Durham a great place to live, work and play.
-As a team, we construct, deliver, and maintain sustainable, high-quality, visually appealing infrastructure.
-When it comes to environmental sustainability, all divisions within the department work together, with a focus on energy efficiency, pollution/litter reduction, and global warming prevention.
+At the heart of the General Services Department’s mission is building and maintaining the City properties that make Durham a great place to live, work, and play.
+As a team we construct, deliver, and maintain sustainable, high-quality, visually appealing infrastructure.
+When it comes to environmental sustainability, all divisions within the department work together with a focus on energy efficiency and climate change mitigation.

 - Investigating options for natural burials in our City cemeteries

 City of Durham Carbon and Renewable Energy Goals

 - Reduce greenhouse gas emissions in City buildings and operations to 50% below 2005 by 2030